pawaters/pic-sharing-social-network/README.md

 Run the setup script: The setup.php script creates the necessary tables in the database.
 You should be able to run this script by navigating to it in your web browser (e.g., http://localhost/pic-sharing-social-network/setup.php).
 If there are any errors, they will be printed on the page.

 Test the installation: Finally, test the project by opening your web browser and navigating to http://localhost/pic-sharing-social-network (or whatever URL corresponds to the local server configuration you're using).
 You should see the home page of your application.

-Project was made with heroku initially, and heroku had to be deactivated to not rack up costs.
-Local setup would use composer.json for dependencies, and redefi I recommend to connect with an already existing user:
-- username: PierreA1
-- password: Matcha1!